-The third phase of a woman’s menstrual cycle is called the Luteal Phase, and is the time between ovulation and start of a woman’s period.
+The Luteal Phase is the time between ovulation and the start of a woman’s period.
 It is during this important time that fertilization and implantation occurs.

 As you might imagine, any disruption in the luteal phase of the cycle can be cause for concern since it can affect fertility.
 Most experts agree that a luteal phase less than 12 days does not give the uterus sufficient time to establish a nourishing lining for a growing fetus and therefore will cause a miscarriage if fertilization has occurred.